hyperspy/hyperspy/doc/user_guide/io.rst

     Signal2D, title: blue, dimensions: (|128, 128)>,
     Signal2D, title: green, dimensions: (|128, 128)>]

-h5USID files also support parameters or dimensions that have been varied non-linearly.
+h5USID files also support parameters or dimensions that have been varied non-uniformly.
 This capability is important in several spectroscopy techniques where the bias is varied as a `bi-polar triangular waveform <https://pycroscopy.github.io/pyUSID/auto_examples/beginner/plot_usi_dataset.html#values-for-each-dimension>`_ rather than linearly from the minimum value to the maximum value.
-Since HyperSpy Signals expect linear variation of parameters / axes, such non-linear information would be lost in the axes manager.
-The USID plugin will default to a warning when it encounters a parameter that has been varied non-linearly:
+Since HyperSpy Signals expect linear variation of parameters / axes, such non-uniform information would be lost in the axes manager.
+The USID plugin will default to a warning when it encounters a parameter that has been varied non-uniformly:

 .. code-block:: python

     >>> hs.load("sample.h5")
-    UserWarning: Ignoring non-linearity of dimension: Bias
+    UserWarning: Ignoring non-uniformity of dimension: Bias
     <BaseSignal, title: , dimensions: (|7, 3, 5, 2)>

 Obviously, the
-In order to prevent accidental misinterpretation of information downstream, the keyword argument ``ignore_non_linear_dims`` can be set to ``False`` which will result in a ``ValueError`` instead.
+In order to prevent accidental misinterpretation of information downstream, the keyword argument ``ignore_non_uniform_dims`` can be set to ``False`` which will result in a ``ValueError`` instead.

 .. code-block:: python

     >>> hs.load("sample.h5")
     ValueError: Cannot load provided dataset.
-Parameter: Bias was varied non-linearly.
+Parameter: Bias was varied non-uniformly.
-    Supply keyword argument "ignore_non_linear_dims=True" to ignore this error
+    Supply keyword argument "ignore_non_uniform_dims=True" to ignore this error

 Writing
 ^^^^^^^